d-corsi/d-corsi/README.md

 ### Hi there 👋

-I'm Davide Corsi, a PhD Candidate from the University of Verona, Italy :it:
-I am a Ph.D. student in Computer Science at the University of Verona (Italy :it:), advised by Prof. Alessandro Farinelli.
-I worked as a visiting student under the supervision of Prof. Guy Katz at the Hebrew University of Jerusalem (Israel :is:).
+I am a Ph.D. candidate in Computer Science at the University of Verona (Italy), advised by [Prof. Alessandro Farinelli](http://profs.sci.univr.it/~farinelli/).
+I worked as a visiting student under the supervision of [Prof. Guy Katz](https://www.katz-lab.com/) at the Hebrew University of Jerusalem (Israel).

 ### :ledger: Thesis Material :ledger:
 - **Thesis**: *link coming soon...*